ShivankShekhar/API-Getting-Started/README.md

 API with MongoDb connection and CRUD operation in addition to Part1 API

-To Upload Node Application on Cloud
+To Upload Node Application on Cloud "now.sh"

 >npm i -g now
 >now